[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 Although the great decision against the Southern Confederacy already had been rendered, many of its people strove to rebuild and to fight on almost barehanded.
 But while these closing weeks of the war saw much lingering will, there often existed literally no way.
 The repair of the Atlanta and West Point was pronounced complete by the end of December, 1864, but its operation thereafter was formality rather than reality, with but a single freight engine fit for use.56 The Macon and Western was unable to resume service into Atlanta until late in the winter.57 The Western and Atlantic scarcely existed any longer, and it was not until the middle of March that an attempt was made merely to replace the tracks in the Atlanta yards to hold such rolling stock as had been salvaged.58 The Central was in so desperate a condition that its main line between Savannah and Macon did not completely resume operation until June 12, 1866.59 Presently there came tacit admission that the Georgia carriers could renew themselves only through the destruction of their own substance: proposals involving the dismantling of certain less important lines and the re‑laying of the old iron upon emergency links to be constructed along the more vital routes were seriously discussed and partially carried into effect.
 In February twenty miles of the Fort Gaines branch of the South Western were torn up in this way for use in the repair of the Central, the Atlanta and West Point, and the Macon and Western.60 Between Augusta p534 and Millen about eleven and one-half miles of the former Savannah and Augusta were dismantled by order of the Confederate government, even while the road was in the process of repair.61

 But such frantic endeavors failed to renew even the basic rail net.
 Like Lee at Appomattox, the railroads and people of Georgia were finding that continuation of the struggle could mean nothing but useless sacrifice.
-The end came in mid‑April, when the wrecked facilities proved inadequate to concentrate state troops in the face of General Indicates a West Point graduate and gives his Class.James H. Wilson's cavalry raid.62 By the end of the month, even Governor Brown was co‑operating with General Wilson in the rehabilitation of the Western and Atlantic,63 and, for Georgia, the war was over.
+The end came in mid‑April, when the wrecked facilities proved inadequate to concentrate state troops in the face of General Indicates a West Point graduate, Class of 1850: a link to his biographical entry in Cullum's Register.James H. Wilson's cavalry raid.62 By the end of the month, even Governor Brown was co‑operating with General Wilson in the rehabilitation of the Western and Atlantic,63 and, for Georgia, the war was over.

 Although the defeat of the Confederacy may be attributed generally to a chronic state of deficiency in nearly every phase of modern war save that of courage, the failure of its railroad system was a contributing factor of major significance.
 The South continued in the field for nearly two years after the fall of Vicksburg; within five months of Sherman's practical elimination of rail transportation in Georgia, the southern war effort was practically ended.
 The Confederate armies suffered from a variety of deficiencies and a multiplicity of problems.
 The failure of the transportation facilities of the Confederate and the subsequent collapse of its services of supply rendered it incapable of further resistance, even if the other problems which beset it had been soluble.